cvburgess/cvburgess.com/src/lead-with-joy/posts/guide-standup.md

 Standup as it is commonly practiced has become rote, repetitive, and thanks to modern project management tools... redundant.

-Be honest, how easy is it for you to zone out while 5+ people say what they worked on yesterday / today when it largely doesn't impact you?
-This is how most people feel in standup - they are just waiting for their turn to speak and their brain is in hibernate otherwise.
+Be honest, _how easy is it for you to zone out while 5+ people say what they worked on yesterday / today when it largely doesn't impact you_?
+This is how most people feel in standup based on the years of feedback I've received.

+Most of us are just waiting for our turn to speak and our brain is hibernating otherwise.

-If you, as an individual contributor are expected to update a board with every item you are working on doesn't it feel a little strange to essentially read a diff of that board to your entire team?
+Other feedback I've received (and experienced) is that if you, as an individual contributor, are expected to update a board with every item you are working on then a status update is essentially reading a diff of that board to your team.

+This feeling of "proving what you did" and "showing what you will do" lacks trust - especially for established teams.
+For most contributors it says "_I didn't see what you did yesterday and I don't know how you plan to add value today_."
+As a leader, this is not a message you want to bring to your team on a daily basis.

-Most standups do not yield 15 minutes worth of valuable insights and therefore its quite hard to justify it existing.
+With the above sentiments taken into account, I often hear that standups do not yield 15 minutes worth of valuable insights and therefore its hard to justify disrupting a whole team's time for it.
+This can lead teams to experiment with async standups or skip the process altogether.

-Async standups are, often times, even worse.
+In my experience, async standups are, often times, even worse.
 Now, rather than reading the board out loud, you need to write down a summary of what changed.
 Many project management tools have this built in and if not, its incredibly easy to automate so why are we asking our teams to do this for us?

+If you work with engineers and they know something could be easily automated and its not, they get frustrated.
+Layer in that this could-be-automated message has an undertone of micromanagement and you have a ticking time bomb of resentment.

+What about that other format I mentioned at the top - "walking the board"?

 Walking the board can be more useful, but without a plan it is quite literally like reading a slide deck to your audience.
 What value are you adding that they could not have added on their own?
+If you are going to get an entire team together, you need to be consciously adding value to each and every person's day.

 ## How to make standup feel valuable to everyone